 What Are the Disneyland Secret Menu Items?

 The Disneyland secret menu items are made from existing menu items, but they are served up in a fresh, new and secret way.
 You won’t find these mouthwatering treats printed on any permanent menu at Disneyland, but if you know what to ask for, they can easily be yours.
 And you should order them, because they are so good that we want them to be added to the main menu for all to enjoy.
+You may find some of the items on the online or Mobile Order menu but not on permanent signs in the park.
 What good is a secret if nobody knows about it?

 Main Street, U.S.A.

 "Firefly” Corn Chip Chili Cheese Pie with Jalapeños - Main Street Refreshment Corner